 Actively employed participants may request a loan from their accounts.
-The minimum loan is \$1,000 and the maximum is 50% of the vested value of the participant's account, or, if less, \$50,000 reduced by the participant's highest outstanding loan balance in the preceding twelve months.
+The minimum loan is \$1,000, and the maximum is 50% of the vested value of the participant's account, or, if less, \$50,000 reduced by the participant's highest outstanding loan balance in the preceding twelve months.
+New loans requested on or after January 1, 2018 are limited to the balance in the Participant's Tax Deferred Account, Roth Savings Account, After Tax Account, and Rollover Account, and the portion of the Participant's In-Plan Conversion Account attributable to such accounts.
 Participants are charged a \$50 loan processing fee.
 The interest rate is set based on the Reuters prime rate in effect on the last day of the month before the loan is issued plus 1%.
 Subject to exceptions for participant loans of plans that were merged into the Plan, participants may not have more than one outstanding loan at a time.

 Outstanding loans, which are secured by the participant's interest in the Plan, are repaid through payroll deductions, subject to rules permitting prepayment.
-Loans may have a repayment term of up to five years (fifteen years for primary residence loans).
+Loans may have a repayment term of up to five years (15 years for primary residence loans).